eslint/eslint/docs/rules/max-classes-per-file.md

+# max-classes-per-file

-# enforce a maximum number of classes per file (max-classes-per-file)
+Enforces a maximum number of classes per file.

 Files containing multiple classes can often result in a less navigable and poorly structured codebase.
 Best practice is to keep each file